google/highway/g3doc/quick_reference.md

 *   <code>V **AndNot**(V a, V b)</code>: returns `~a[i] & b[i]`.

-Special functions for floating-point types:
+Special functions for signed types:

 *   `V`: `f` \
     <code>V **CopySign**(V a, V b)</code>: returns the number with the magnitude